Furrah/blog/content/travel/China/china_day5.md

 <script>insertImage("IMG_0720.jpg", 800, "")</script>

-I spent a good amount of time referencing Jurassic park, specifically the third film with giant aviaries.
-I don't think Will has ever seen the films.
-They're all great.
-In fact they get greater as they go on.
-They are now on the seventh film and it is so so terrible it is great.
+I spent a good amount of time referencing Jurassic park, specifically the third film with the giant aviaries.
+I don't think Will has ever seen the films but they're all great.
+In fact, I would say they get greater as they go on.
+They are now on the seventh film and it is so terrible it might be the best one yet.
+Anyway, the route sometimes has areas to protect you from rock fall which look like cages.
+Most of the time it does not have these areas and you really wish it did.

 <script>insertImage("IMG_0722.jpg", 500, "Jurassic Park 3 - The giant aviary")</script>

-We approach a small

- and continue.
-It’s still raining but only a drizzle.
-We’re gonna be ok.
-We’re trying to figure out where we might end up that night to sleep so we ask some passers by who are coming down how far they think the summit is.
-Anywhere from 2-4 hours we hear.
-Well we arrive at 3pm after leaving at 8am so it was around 7 hours for us…

-<script>insertImage("IMG_0725.jpg", 800, "More Cabbages!")</script>
-<script>insertImage("IMG_0732.jpg", 800, "More feats of incredible strength")</script>
-<script>insertImage("IMG_0733.jpg", 800, "Even more feats of incredible strength")</script>
+We still have no idea how far away the summit it and we start to ask those who are coming back down how long they think we are from the summit.
+Some tell us two hours, others four, one couple said around an hour and a half away.
+We arrived at 3pm, so it took us about seven hours. and we weren't even going slow!

+Finally, we emerge from the forest and arrive at the base of the summit.
+We still have an hour or so ahead of us and

 <script>insertImage("IMG_0747.jpg", 800, "Moments before we ")</script>
 <script>insertImage("IMG_0749.jpg", 800, "")</script>
 <script>insertImage("IMG_0753.jpg", 800, "")</script>